SHEUN1/Cloudbank/README.md

 ### How is the video game frame captured?
 A library named gstreamer was used with the below arguments in a bash script:

-gnome-terminal -x gst-launch-1.0 ximagesrc xname=Transistor use-damage=0 ! tee name=t ! queue ! videoconvert ! autovideosink t. ! queue ! videoconvert ! jpegenc ! multifilesink location=/home/sheun/Gaming_Project/game_vision/current_game_frame.jpg
+gnome-terminal -x gst-launch-1.0 ximagesrc xname=Transistor use-damage=0 ! tee name=t ! queue ! videoconvert ! autovideosink t. ! queue ! videoconvert ! jpegenc ! multifilesink location=/home/sheun/Cloudbank/game_vision/current_game_frame.jpg

+This capture the current frame of the game and saves it as 'current_game_frame.jpg'

 Below is a screenshot of gstremer in action: